-The Board has undertaken climate risk training and continues to be upskilled to ensure that all Board members are appropriately informed to understand and assess climate-related risks and opportunities as outlined below in the Risk Management and Metrics and targets sections.

-The Group Climate Strategy continues to evolve and will be presented for consideration at the BNYMIL Board with the objective of ensuring the corporate climate and environmental commitments are captured within the BNYMIL strategy.
-There is also a continued development of climate-specific Key Risk Indicators ("KRIs") to enable the BNYMIL Board to enhance its monitoring of climate-related risks, as well as any associated opportunities.
+The Board has undertaken climate risk training and continues to be kept updated to ensure that all Board members are appropriately informed to understand and assess climate-related risks and opportunities as outlined below in the Risk Management and Metrics and targets sections.
+The Group Climate Strategy is reflected within the BNYMIL strategy.
+There is also continued development of climate-specific Key Risk Limits to enable the BNYMIL Board to enhance its monitoring of climate-related risks, as well as any associated opportunities.